Virksaabnavjot/Chess-AI/README.md

 Actual Gameplay Images(Me against the computer)

-(The pics are about 2-3 weeks old, game played during research phrase, I won because i loved playing chess when I was 15 years old adn loving this project so far and very excited to finish it and play on my own programmed chess board).
+(The pics are about 2-3 weeks old, game played during research phrase, I won because I loved playing chess when I was 15 years old and also loving this project so far and very excited to finish it and play on my own programmed chess board).

 <img height="300px" weight="300px" src="https://cloud.githubusercontent.com/assets/5924811/19584190/97ecef2c-973a-11e6-9308-d76f2a9a0b81.JPG" />